bellatoris/HumanComputerInteraction/ReadMe.md

 ### Direct Engagement
 * Model world metaphor
-	* "Sensation in the user of acting upond the objects of the task domain themselves"
+	* "Sensation in the user of acting upon the objects of the task domain themselves"
 * Direct Manipulation
 	* Qualitative feeling that we are directly "engaged" with **the control of the objects** (the semantic objects of our goals and intentions)
 	* Not with the programs!